 Michael Park is a composer and pianist with a keen interest in speech, humour, and collaboration.
 His music aims to give audiences an experience beyond the realm of traditional concert-going.
-Heralded for his innovative projects, his Ted Talk Experiencing Disease Through Music has been described as moving, haunting, and an amazing translation of the disease.
-Awarded the Gold Medal and BMO Advocacy Award, his opera, Diagnosis: Diabetes was premiered during Erato Ensemble’s 2015-16 season.
+Heralded for his innovative projects, his Ted Talk Experiencing Disease Through Music has been described as “moving, haunting, and an amazing translation of the disease”.
+He is the creative mind behind Diagnosis: Diabetes (the interactive chamber opera) and the Bouncy Castle Organ Extravaganza.

-Michael completed his DMA at The University of British Columbia, previously completed graduate studies at The University of Western Ontario (2009), and undergraduate studies at the University of Manitoba (2007).
+Michael completed his DMA at The University of British Columbia (2015), graduate studies at The University of Western Ontario (2009), and undergraduate studies at the University of Manitoba (2007).
 His principal composition teachers include Dorothy Chang, Omar Daniel, Peter Paul Koprowski, Gordon Fitzell, and Orjan Sandred.

 Michael Park is founder and co-director of Art Song Lab, and on faculty at the Vancouver Academy of Music and S.K.
 Lee College.